withspectrum/callback-to-async-iterator/README.md

 - `onClose`: A function that's called with whatever you resolve from the listener after the async iterator is done, perfect to do cleanup
 - `onError`: A function that's called with any error that happens in the listener or async iterator
-- `buffering`: (default: `true`) Whether incoming values should be buffered before the async iterator starts listening or not
+- `buffering`: (default: `true`) Whether incoming values should be buffered in between requests for the next value in the async iterable (note: disabling this will make your iterator "lossy" if you don't immediately call `.next()`)

 ```js
 asyncify(listenToNewMessages, {